devieffe/devieffe/README.md

 # 👋 Hi, I'm Dev

-FE/FS developer passionate about new tech like gen AI, "vibe" coding, frontend UX, and smart developer tools.
+**FE/FS developer** passionate about new tech like gen AI, "vibe" coding, frontend UX, and smart developer tools.
-Currently building and help maintaining products that include OpenAI, Next.js, and cloud-native architecture.
+Currently building and helping maintain products that include **OpenAI, Next.js, and cloud-native architecture**.

-💻 I’m working in: a startup, like usually
+💻 I’m working in: a startup (as usual)
-📚 Support: add 👍
+📚 Support: add a 👍
 📯 The: Dev is enough habitual option of name David (Dave)
 🔍 How to reach me: dev ieffe
-😄 Pronounce: [i-e-fe] *eu
+😄 Pronunciation: [i-e-fe] *eu

 ## My tech stack
 React / Next.js / TypeScript / Node.js / Python / GenAI / Vercel / Neon / & many more